Ajinx1234/music-player/README.md

 2.from the given Google drive link acess the songs and download them(make sure you don't change their names) also download the logo img from the drive and store it in the same folder where you have stored your html css and js files.

-3.create a folder named "songs" in the first folder where you have stored your html css and js files.
+3.create a folder named "songs" inside the first folder(where you have stored your html css and js files) and store the downloaded songs in that “songs” folder.

 4.Open the code in vs code or any other software and run.